There are lots of ways to give your time to Girl Scouts. Learn more below.

 Partner with Girl Scout staff to change the lives of girls in our communities.
 They serve a two-year term, advocate for Girl Scouts in their communities, and help open doors for new and existing partnerships.
 Board members share their leadership, financial management, and entrepreneurial skills to help us deliver the Girl Scout mission to girls.
 They attend at least four board meetings a year and serve on at least one board committee.

 Responsible for hiring, setting compensation, and overseeing the auditor’s activities.
 Sets rules and processes for complaints concerning accounting and internal control practices.
-(Meets three times per year, two in-person, one via phone, October-January)
+(Meets three times per year via phone, October-January)

 Identify and recruit candidates for elected positions on the board of directors and the board development committee.
 Develop materials for orientation, education, and development of board and implement new board training.
 (Meets monthly with the exception of July and August, or as determined by the chair)